 Calls for urgent release of Christian citizen journalist critically ill on hunger strike

-inese Christian citizen journalist Zhang Zhan is in critical condition after going on hunger strike in protest at her imprisonment.
+Chinese Christian citizen journalist Zhang Zhan is in critical condition after going on hunger strike in protest at her imprisonment.

 She is one of several citizen journalists who were detained by the authorities in China for reporting on the outbreak of Covid-19 in Wuhan in May 2020.